Engagement & Mood Management (SMSC)

 - students are aware of the schools E-Safety procedures and taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are concerned about anything they read or see on the internet.

-This term (September 2015), the school has undertaken the following activities to support the Anti-Radicalisation Programme:
+The school has undertaken the following activities to support the Anti-Radicalisation Programme:

 - Staff have completed on line training for Channel/Prevent.